 My latest curriculum vitae / resume.

-I hail from Doncaster but I currently live in Oxford, UK.
+I hail from Doncaster but I currently live in Oxfordshire, UK.
 Like you I’ve been enjoying videogames for a long time … I remember the point when something clicked in my head (it was 1997) and then I knew I wanted to make games for a living.
-In 1997 I thought this meant becoming a programmer; so I did my A-levels, went to university, and got myself qualified as a software engineer.
-But then I played KOTOR (my first RPG since Panzer Dragoon Saga, and my first with branching dialogue and plots), and later Mass Effect (whose characters I adored), and everything changed.
+In 1997 I thought that meant becoming a programmer; so I did my A-levels, went to university, and got myself qualified as a software engineer.
+But then I played KOTOR (my first RPG since my first RPG, Panzer Dragoon Saga—and my first with branching dialogue and plots), and later Mass Effect (whose characters I adored), and everything changed.
 I knew then what I wanted to be: a games writer.

-I now offer my services to the wider games industry.
+I now work full-time at Brightrock Games, and also offer my services to the wider games industry.
 I have experience in all aspects of game writing, combined with formal training to back this up.
 I am happy to discuss any project, no matter the scope or budget, so please feel free to get in touch for a chat.

 ‘Man of few words, aren’t you?’

 – Alyx Vance, Half-Life 2, 2004